- Abbotsford Parks

 - Adjacent to Centennial Outdoor Pool, a playground and picnic shelter with water & power

-- Operational from the May long weekend until the September long weekend, 9am-8pm
+- Operational from the May long weekend (or earlier, weather dependent) until the September long weekend, 9am-8pm

 - Spud Murphy Park - Located at 32285 Hillcrest Avenue

-- Operational from the May long weekend until the September long weekend, 11am-8pm
+- Operational from the May long weekend (or earlier, weather dependent) until the September long weekend, 11am-8pm

 Centennial Outdoor Pool: